montagejs/collectionsjs.com/interface/deque.md

 ---

+Any collection of ordered values, for queues and stacks.

+---

 A deque, our double-ended-queue, is a collection that supports `push(...values)`, `pop()`, `shift()`, and `unshift(...values)`.
 An `Array` is a prime example of a `Deque`, but `shift()` and